imjoy-team/ImJoy/docs/development.md

 #### ui
-String specifying the GUI that will be displayed to the user.
+String specifying the plugin GUI that will be displayed just below the plugin.
 The following elements can be used to render an input form:

 * `type: 'choose', options: ['cat', 'dog'], placeholder: 'cat'`
 * `type: 'number', min: 0, max: 10, placeholder:2`